 Compromises to cut costs are present but appear in places that don’t affect the print quality or experience too much, namely a plastic heavy print head casing.

-A tad longer in the tooth than the newly-launched Kobra, the Anycubic Vyper hit the market to similar critical fanfare, defining itself for offering a digestible and intimidating introduction to the marvelous world of 3D printing to newcomers.
+A tad longer in the tooth than the newly-launched Kobra, the Anycubic Vyper hit the market to similar critical fanfare, defining itself as offering a digestible and intimidating introduction to the marvelous world of 3D printing to newcomers.
 Here at 3DSourced, we were impressed with everything the Vyper offers.

 It removes much of the initial setup and tedious leg work with automatic mesh bed leveling, the same ultra-adhesive PEI-coated magnetic bed as the Kobra, a dual-gear extruder, and a Volcano-style hot end.
 In action, this means no first-layer woes, easy setup, and excellent value for the money.